Image

 PhD, University of Cambridge (UK), Developmental Biology (2002)

-I am a Wu Tsai Neurosciences Institute Faculty Scholar and an Associate Professor in the Department of Neurosurgery at Stanford Medical School.
-Originally from Germany, I received my undergraduate degree in Molecular Biology and Biochemistry from the University of Madison, Wisconsin.
-I then completed my PhD at the University of Cambridge in the UK, where I trained as a developmental biologist and studied the cellular mechanisms underlying early Drosophila nervous system development.
-During my postdoc at Columbia University, I began working with mouse as a model system, and became interested in mechanisms that underlie sensory-motor circuit connectivity in the spinal cord.
-I continued to explore the development and molecular regulation of spinal circuity as an Assistant Professor at the Sloan Kettering Institute in New York City.
-During this time, the focus of my laboratory further expanded to include neuronal circuits that underlie sexual function and gut motility.
+Julia Kaltschmidt PhD is a Wu Tsai Neurosciences Institute Faculty Scholar, a Firmenich Next Generation Faculty Scholar and a Professor in the Department of Neurosurgery at Stanford Medical School.
+She received her undergraduate degree in Molecular Biology and Biochemistry from the University of Madison, Wisconsin, and completed her PhD at the University of Cambridge in the UK, where she trained as a developmental biologist and studied the Drosophila nervous system.
+During her postdoc at Columbia University, Dr. Kaltschmidt began working with mouse as a model system and became interested in mechanisms that underlie circuit connectivity in the spinal cord.
+At the Memorial Sloan Kettering Cancer Center, her laboratory identified and manipulated spinal neuronal circuits that underly locomotion.
+Since moving to Stanford, the focus of her lab has expanded to include the enteric nervous system (ENS), also called the “second brain”.
+The ENS is a network of enteric neurons that surrounds the gastrointestinal tract and controls its functions.
+The Kaltschmidt lab has adapted and developed state-of-the-art means to map the organization of ENS circuits, and has built collaborations with clinical gastroenterologists, surgeons and bioengineers to devise means to understand how ENS circuit organization influences gastrointestinal tract function in health and disease states.